-- When inside the classroom or office, students and staff are to take cover under a table or desk, dropping to their knees, with the head and neck protected by the arms and facing away from the windows. - If outside, teachers are to instruct students to find shelter away from windows, drop to the ground, place their heads between their knees and cover their head and eyes with arms and hands. - Teachers should account for their students and report any who are missing to the principal or designee. - The Chief Executive Officer or principal may order an evacuation. - All building occupants are to use the emergency evacuation designations that are posted throughout the building. - Students with limited mobility may be assisted down the stairs and out of the building by staff.
-If a student is unable to be assisted downstairs, the student shall remain in a safe-refuge area, available on each floor near the main elevator, with emergency communication.
-A second safe-refuge area is on the landings of the outside stairways on each floor.
+- When inside the classroom or office, students and staff are to take cover under a table or desk, dropping to their knees, with the head and neck protected by the arms and facing away from the windows. - If outside, teachers are to instruct students to find shelter away from windows, drop to the ground, place their heads between their knees and cover their head and eyes with arms and hands. - Teachers should account for their students and report any who are missing to the principal or designee. - The Chief Operating Officer or principal may order an evacuation.